Gallifantjack/open_closed_data/README.md

-# Open vs Closed datasets extraction pipeline
+# Author information of ICU papers and Biobank papers.

-This repository contains the code for the extraction pipeline of the Open vs Closed datasets.
+This repository contains the code to scrape all ICU related papers and UK Biobank on pubmed between 2010-2022.

+## Strategy
-Data is extracted from Pubmed using a pipeline based off [here](https://github.com/joxang/health_ai_end_to_end):
+Data is extracted from Pubmed using a pipeline based off [here](https://github.com/joxang/health_ai_end_to_end)

-Pubmed is searched using Bio Entrez API for all papers related to AI.
+Pubmed (MEDLINE) is searched using Bio Entrez API for all papers related to ICU, with loop to get around 10,000 retmax.

-Methods of getting ICU subset
+Enter own email address and API key to run the code.
+This can be found by logging into NCBI and going to https://www.ncbi.nlm.nih.gov/account/settings/

+## Search terms

-1. Re- search PubMed search strategy (from [Van De Sande et al., 2021](https://doi.org/10.1007/s00134-021-06446-7)):
+- ICU PubMed search strategy is based on [Van De Sande et al., 2021](https://doi.org/10.1007/s00134-021-06446-7), and has been vetted by ICU physicians LC + JG.

-- Pubmed
-  - ('intensive care'/exp OR 'intensive care unit'/exp OR 'critically ill patient'/de OR (ICU OR IC OR ((intensive OR critical) NEAR/3 (care OR therapy OR unit* OR patient* OR department\*))):ab,ti,kw)
-- Ovid/medline
-  - (exp "Intensive Care Units"/ OR exp "Critical Care"/ OR (ICU OR IC OR ((intensive OR critical) ADJ3 (care OR therapy OR unit* OR patient* OR department\*))).ab,ti,kf.)

-2. Use JZ NLP to label papers as ICU related

-- see 4_char

-3. Use dictionary of terms

-- see 56 of 4b
+- UK Biobank PubMed search strategy combines all papers related to ("UK Biobank") OR ("United Kingdom Biobank")

+## Metadata
 The following metadata is extracted:

 - title